Saudization From A Saudi Expert - Recruitment in Saudi Arabia

 Temporary Saudi Hiring

-One way where firms try to cheat the system, and avoid hiring restrictions on expatriate workers is to temporarily improve their color band assignment, by hiring a large number of Saudi workers when they need to hire more expatriate workers or renew existing work visas.
+One way where firms try to cheat the system and avoid hiring restrictions on expatriate workers is to temporarily improve their color band assignment, by hiring a large number of Saudi workers when they need to hire more expatriate workers or renew existing work visas.
 The program rules try to prevent this by assigning color bands based on the 12-week moving average of Saudi employees.
-Nonetheless, there are occasionally reports of firms hiring large numbers of low-wage Saudi workers for short periods.
+Nonetheless, there are occasional reports of firms hiring large numbers of low-wage Saudi workers for short periods.

 Downsizing to Avoid Saudization Quotas